skippyta/cssparser/README.md

 Currently, this implementation should be safe from attacks which try to read private resources from disk, as well as attacks which try to write content to malicious paths (i.e. read /etc/passwd).

+We should add something like a rate limiter to prevent people from just spamming us with files and blowing out our infrastructure.
+Also, the files uploaded are not safe if they for some reason contain sensitive information in them, as access is completely unauthenticated.

 ##Some Design Decisions
 There are some pretty pervasive design decisions that I consciously made when constructing this.

 One of the more confusing ones is perhaps the convention of ascribing a unique Exception class to each exception throw site.
 I'm a big fan of this for the reason that it can often make logging and reporting much simpler, and it becomes easy to detect problem sites when a particular type of exception spikes.
 In